minvoker/NotPaint/README.md

 # NotPaint
-A simple paint program in Ruby / Tk
+A simple paint program in Ruby / Tk with the option to save and load a PNG.
 ![ScreenShot](screenshot.jpg)